Blue Line (CTA): Forest Park branch

 The Forest Park branch has historically had depressed ridership due to competing for riders with both the Green and Pink Lines and running in a highway median, which discourages ridership because the air and noise pollution from passing vehicles discourages the construction of dense housing nearby and makes it unpleasant to get to and wait at the stations.
-But it has also suffered due to neglect of the tracks past Illinois Medical District station, with deferred maintenance and poor geotechnical engineering causing rapid deterioration of the track.
-In 2016, just 13.1% of the Forest Park branch was a slow zone (with some sections having speed limits as low as 15 mph); by 2020, it had increased to 61.6%; by 2024, it increased again to 72.4%; and in 2025, slow zones accounted for 81.3% of the line.
-Though phase 1 of the Forest Park Branch Rebuild (which rebuilt tracks and stations between LaSalle and Illinois Medical District stations) was completed in 2023, the next 3 phases of the project to rebuild the rest of the Forest Park branch have yet to be announced.
+But it has also suffered due to neglect of the tracks past Illinois Medical District station, with most of the infrastructure being untouched since its construction in 1958.
+Due to deferred maintenance and poor geotechnical engineering (e.g. drainage issues), this track has rapidly deteriorated since the 2010s, with subsequent speed restrictions further reducing ridership.
+In 2016, just 13.1% of the Forest Park branch was a slow zone, with some sections having official speed limits as low as 15 mph but running at a maximum of 6 mph in practice; by 2020, it had increased to 61.6%; by 2024, it increased again to 72.4%; and in 2026, slow zones accounted for 84.4% of the branch.

+Between 2014 and 2024, the proliferation and increasing severity of slow zones on the Forest Park branch increased travel times by 10 minutes.
+Though phase 1 of the Forest Park Branch Rebuild (which rebuilt tracks and stations between LaSalle and Illinois Medical District stations) was completed in 2023 and a federal grant to rebuild two additional miles of track (between Kedzie and Pulaski stations) in 2027 was awarded to the CTA in 2024, the next 3 phases of the project to rebuild the rest of the Forest Park branch have yet to be announced.

-Unfortunately for Forest Park branch riders, the CTA has no major plans for addressing the branch's deficiencies unless it can receive federal funds to redo the line as part of IDOT reconstructing the Eisenhower Expressway, which the CTA has been holding out for as the Eisenhower has reached the end of its useful life.
+Unfortunately for Forest Park branch riders, the CTA has no major plans for addressing most of the branch's deficiencies unless it can receive federal funds to redo the line as part of IDOT reconstructing the Eisenhower Expressway, which the CTA has been holding out for as the Eisenhower has reached the end of its useful life.
 Because no major work was planned for the Eisenhower in IDOT's 2022-2027 capital plan, it is unlikely any such funds will become available to improve the Forest Park branch until at least 2027.